-Flu Season Lasts Till Spring
+Flu Season Can Last Into Spring

 But influenza is a top viral killer each year, with deaths occurring most often in the vulnerable - the very young, the elderly, pregnant women and those with chronic health conditions such as asthma, heart disease, diabetes, AIDS/HIV, and cancer.

 Too Cold to Catch Your Breath?